quanddoan/DriveShare/README.md

 #Language

-DriveShare is writen in JavaScript using NodeJS, React and ExpressJS
+DriveShare is writen in JavaScript and TypeScript using NodeJS, React and ExpressJS

+#How to build

+Use command "npm run build" in server directory
+To run, use command "npm run start"